pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

-When [`RedisModule_ReplyWithArray()`](#RedisModule_ReplyWithArray) is used with the argument `REDISMODULE_POSTPONED_LEN`, because we don't know beforehand the number of items we are going to output as elements of the array, this function will take care to set the array length.
+When [`RedisModule_ReplyWithArray()`](#RedisModule_ReplyWithArray) is used with the argument `PHARMAVILLAGEMODULE_POSTPONED_LEN`, because we don't know beforehand the number of items we are going to output as elements of the array, this function will take care to set the array length.